zammad/zammad-admin-documentation/misc/object-conditions/basics.rst

 How they work
 -------------

-Ticket conditions allow you to granulary define a set of attributes and ticket situations to then do certain operations based on these conditions.
+Ticket conditions allow you to granular define a set of attributes and ticket situations to then do certain operations based on these conditions.

 When using the basic mode of conditions, Zammad will match all conditions